-Two signed, limited-edition prints by Scottish artist, writer and cultural icon Alasdair Gray have just been acquired for The National Library of Scotland’s collections.
+Two signed, limited-edition prints by Scottish artist, writer and cultural icon Alasdair Gray have just been acquired by The National Library of Scotland.

 We have recently bought a printed document linked to one of the boldest con men of all time, Gregor MacGregor (1786-1845).
 Other fraudsters may have made more money but MacGregor was breathtakingly audacious; he invented a country that didn’t exist, and then persuaded hundreds of investors to buy the bonds of a non-existent government and […]

 From first viewing, it’s nothing very much to look at, a rather grainy piece of silent colour film lasting just under two minutes.
 Simply recorded as (Lifeboat Launch) the film was dated rather vaguely as ‘1950s’ with an ‘unknown location’.
 Time to send in the cataloguers.